Wdboyes13/audioctl/README.md

 ## Building
 Please make sure you have Xcode installed
 Just run `swift build` and it will be in .build/debug/audioctl
+Or run `./build build` if you have Python3, and to install `./build install`